Transferring Property After Divorce

 - You get the benefit of having a Property Order in place with your ex which protects you from future claims / disagreements.

 The takeaway from all this is that you should seek legal advice before signing over your share in a property and you need to make sure that it is done correctly so that any of the above issues do not come back to bite you.

-Before you sign a purchase contract, we suggest you contact one of our property lawyers to discuss any potential duty concessions that may apply to you.
-We can be contacted on 07 3808 7777 or firstname.lastname@example.org.
+Before you sign a purchase contract, we suggest you contact one of our family lawyers.
+We can be contacted on 07 3808 7777 or email@example.com.